Build Thread 1980 CJ7 "Love ya Blue"

 My only real difficulty came with 16 u-bolt nuts that were very happy where they were.
 Had to buy a deep socket and bring out the breaker bar, followed up with impact wrench and ratchet.
 My jeep had been stored primarily under cover (out of the weather) for most of its life and lived in Texas where we don't have to deal with messy winters and all that comes with it.
 Thanks for your post.

 My engine has been rebuilt and is being painted.
 Using Eastwood's AMC blue metallic engine paint.
 My mechanic is going to help me finish getting the engine setup with manifold/new carburetor and headers.
-Also delivered my tranny, t-case and axles to get them rebuilt, cleaned and painted.
+Also delivered my tranny, Transfer Case and axles to get them rebuilt, cleaned and painted.
 Trying to decide on what suspension lift and tires to go with.
 I know football season is going to slow down my build (based on last year's progress) but I know once I get new parts in I'll want to start putting it back together.
 My shop is ready (see previous post), and I'm ready.
 I'll be sure to document with posts and pictures once it starts.

 Great build thread!
 Have you decided what color the body is going to be?
 I've got the same drivetrain.
 It's a great combo.
 Keep twistin' them bolts!